sysintellects/cmx-ai-public/ModelCard.md

 ## Bias, Risks, and Limitations

-* **Potential Biases:**  CMX AI will likely reflect biases present in the existing dataset of contracts within the system.
+* **Potential Biases:**  CMx AI will likely reflect biases present in the existing dataset of contracts within the system.
 We're aware of this potential bias and are currently investigating methods to mitigate it.
 * **Mitigation Strategies:** Currently, we don't have specific data de-biasing techniques in place.
 However, we are actively researching and exploring options to reduce bias in the model's outputs.
-* **Risks:** As with any LLM, there are risks associated with the use of CMX AI, including the potential for generating misleading or inaccurate information.
+* **Risks:** As with any LLM, there are risks associated with the use of CMx AI, including the potential for generating misleading or inaccurate information.
 These risks can be further exacerbated by the model's reliance on existing data within the system.

 ## Recommendations

-* **Users should be aware that CMX AI may generate biased or inaccurate outputs.
+* **Users should be aware that CMx AI may generate biased or inaccurate outputs.
 They should critically evaluate the model's suggestions and consult with legal professionals for critical decisions.**

 ## Training Details